Maxclt/bayesian_factor/README.md

 ├── data/
 │   ├── synthetic/         # Generated datasets
 │   └── real-world/        # Processed real-world datasets
-├── tests/                 # Unit and integration tests ├── results/               # Outputs from simulations and analyses ├── docs/                  # Documentation for the project
+├── notebooks/             # Notebooks used to get our results ├── tests/                 # Unit and integration tests ├── results/               # Outputs from simulations and analyses ├── docs/                  # Documentation for the project